“Don’t cry when the sun is gone, because the tears won’t let you see the stars.”

 - It’s always better to be alone than to be in bad company.
 And when you do decide to give someone a chance, do so because you’re truly better off with this person.
 Don’t do it just for the sake of not being alone.

 - When someone rejects you it doesn’t mean you need to also reject yourself or think of yourself as less worthy.
 It doesn’t mean that nobody will ever want you anymore.
 Remember that there are billions of people in the world and only ONE person has rejected you.
 And it only hurts so bad right now because, to you, that one person’s opinion represented the opinion of the whole world.
 But that’s not the truth.

 - Sometimes it takes a broken heart to shake you awake and help you see that you are worth so much more than you were settling for.
-(Angel and I discuss this in more detail in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in more detail in the “Self-Love” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - When you lose someone or something, don’t think of it as a loss, but as a gift that lightens your load so you can better travel the path meant for you.

 - Anything that hurts you today only makes you stronger in the end.

 - When all is said and done, grief is the price you pay for love.
 And it’s better to have loved, lost and learned, than to have never loved at all.